 - Be kind.
 As St. Peter says - "Always be ready to give an explanation to anyone who asks you for a reason for your hope, but do it with gentleness and reverence, keeping your conscience clear." -1 Peter 3: 15-16

 - Ask probing questions.
 Try to find out not only what they believe, but try to guide them to where you want them to go.
 This is called the "Socratic Method" of dialogue.
 It asks probing questions in order to guide the other person into the truth.
-Peter Kreeft has written numerous books using this method and they might help you get used to using it.
+Here is a list of good questions to ask.

 - Be as charitable as possible.
 Try to always think about the good of the other person.

 - Build on the faith or goodness the person shows you.
 We are not in the business of tearing others down, but helping them grow.